JFLarvoire/SysToolsLib/C/README.md

 - `configure.bat` must only be run again if other versions of the build tools (C compiler, etc) are installed, including the optional ones listed below, or if some of the build tools or libraries have been moved to another directory.
+- To upgrade the NMaker files to the latest version in the NMaker repository, run:
+  `git submodule update --recursive --remote --merge`

 ### Individual components can be built separately if desired